Caesalpinia gilliesii, Bird-of-Paradise Shrub

 Synonyms: (Caesalpinia macrantha, Erythrostemon gilliesii, Poinciana gilliesii)

-Growth Form: Tree or large shrubs; plants with a foul fragrance, stems glandular hairy.
+Growth Form: Tree or large shrubs; evergreen, semi-deciduous; plants with a foul aroma, stems glandular hairy.

-Flower Color: Yellow flowers with orange marks; 5 yellow petals with 10 pair of showy red stamen, borne in racemes up to 8 inches long (10 to 15 cm); fruit toxic, dehiscent, oblong and flat, pods curved to straight and twisted at maturity, seed pods gland-dotted with dense short red glandular hair.
+Flower Color: Yellow, orange and red flowers; 5 yellow petals with 10 pair of showy red stamens, flowers in racemes up to 8 inches long (20 cm); fruit toxic, dehiscent, oblong and flat, pods curved to straight and twisted at maturity, seed pods gland-dotted with dense short red glandular hair.

 Flowering Season: April or May to August and September